chandanaamarendra/SQL-Learning-Journey/03-QUERYING DATA /readme.md

-# SQL Querying Practice — Core SQL Engine
+# 🗄️ SQL Querying Practice — Core SQL Engine

-This repository is part of my **SQL Learning Journey**, where I am systematically practicing SQL concepts from fundamentals to advanced querying.
+This repository is part of my **SQL Learning Journey**, where I am systematically practicing SQL concepts from **fundamentals to advanced querying**.

-In this project, I focused on **querying data using the SELECT statement family and SQL operators**, which form the core of data retrieval and analysis in relational databases.
+In this project, I focused on **querying data using the SELECT statement family and SQL operators**, which form the core of **data retrieval and analysis in relational databases**.

-These concepts are widely used by **Data Analysts, Data Scientists, and Backend Developers** when working with structured datasets.
+These concepts are widely used by **📊 Data Analysts, 🤖 Data Scientists, and 💻 Backend Developers** when working with structured datasets.

 ---

-# Project Objective
+# 🎯 Project Objective

 The main objective of this practice is to build a strong understanding of how to:

-- Retrieve data from relational tables
+✔ Retrieve data from relational tables
-- Filter and sort records
+✔ Filter and sort records
-- Handle duplicate values
+✔ Handle duplicate values
-- Apply logical conditions
+✔ Apply logical conditions
-- Perform pattern matching
+✔ Perform pattern matching
-- Handle missing values
+✔ Handle missing values
-- Implement pagination queries
+✔ Implement pagination queries

 This project simulates a **small customer dataset** to demonstrate real-world SQL querying techniques.

 ---

-# Tools Used
+# 🛠️ Tools Used

-- SQL Server
+- 🗄️ SQL Server
-- T-SQL
+- 📜 T-SQL
-- GitHub (for version control and documentation)
+- 🌐 GitHub (Version Control & Documentation)

 ---

-# Database Used
+# 🗃️ Database Used

 ```sql
 USE SQL_Learning_Journey
 ```

-A table named **Customers_3** was created to simulate a simple customer dataset.
+A table named **Customers_3** was created to simulate a small customer dataset.

 ---

-# Table Structure
+# 🧱 Table Structure

 ```sql
 CREATE TABLE Customers_3(